stevenolthoff/Autofill-Jobs/README.md

 ## License 📝

 This project is using the MIT License.
 If you'd like to report an issue with the extension, please use the issues tab.
-If you enjoy using this extension, feel free to leave a ⭐ on this repository.
+If you enjoy using this extension, please feel free to leave a ⭐.